paulchernoch/HilbertTransformation/README.md

        and whether there is a header record in the input CSV file.

        ASSESS.
 Assess the clustering tendency of the data.
-       If the data has not clustering tendency, it is fruitless to cluster it.
+       If the data has no clustering tendency, it is fruitless to cluster it.
+       The assessment will draw one of the following conclusions:

+          a.
+Unclustered - The data is fairly randomly distributed with no large clusters.
+          b.
+Singly Clustered - All points not in outlying groups are in a single, large cluster.
+          c.
+Majority Clustered - Of the points that are not outliers, two thirds or more are in a single, large cluster.
+          d.
+Weakly Clustered - Two-thirds or more of the points are outliers.
+          e.
+Moderately Clustered - Between one- and two-thirds of the points are outliers.
+          f.
+Highly Clustered - Fewer than one-third of the points are outliers.

        CLUSTER.
 The third usage reads a configuration file and the indicated input data file (or standard input), clusters the data and writes the results to the indicated